 - Recitatives advance the narrative using sung speech.

 I hope you enjoy these selections and take up the challenge of drinking black coffee for the next few days.
-If you haven’t already, please subscribe to my email list below to receive notice of posts via email.
+If you haven’t already, subscribe to my email list below to stay informed.